ZRPedro/ZRPedro/README.md

 ## 4.1-PROGRAMMING LANGUAGES

 The progarmming languages are divided in three sections.

 High Level: I use this languages at least every week in my profession.

-Intermediate Levele: I have used this languages in the past for my profession but currently dont work much on them.
+Intermediate Level: I have used this languages in the past for my profession but currently dont work much on them.

 Hobby Level: I use this languages only on my free time as a hobby, I have never used them in a professional way.

 ### High Level